Wenjia-Lu/league-win-analysis/README.md

 The classifier being built performs binary classification, with the response variable being `outcome`, as that determines if a team won the match.
 Accuracy was chosen as the evaluation metric because it provides a clear measure of the model's performance and is suitable for this dataset, which has balanced classes with one win and one loss per game.

 ### Baseline Model
-The baseline model was trained using logistic regression using the following features: `side`, `killsdiffat20`,`deathsdiffat20`, `assistsdiffat20`. `side` is a nominal feature, for which one hot encoding was performed upon it.
+The baseline model was trained using logistic regression using the features outlined in the introduction. `side` is a nominal feature, which we performed one hot encoding on to convert to numerical data.
 The other features were quantative, and were left as is.
-The dataset was split 70:30 and training and testing.
+The dataset was split 80:20 for training and testing.

-After fitting the model, the baseline model achieved an accuracy of **0.7356**.
+After fitting the model, the baseline model achieved an accuracy of **0.7780**.

-In the next section, we will refine this model by expanding the feature set to include more strategic metrics, as well as applying appropriate scaling to the quantitative features.
+In the next section, we will refine this model through feature engineering.

 ### Final Model
+We add `kill_diff_10`, `kill_diff_15`, `kill_diff_20`, since just the number of team kills alone are not enough to describe a team's lead- for example, a 10-10 score line of each team's kills is greatly different from a 10-0 score line, even though the first team has the same number of kills and gold.

-These enhancements provide the model with a more comprehensive understanding of the data, leading to better predictive accuracy and a stronger alignment with the underlying mechanics of match outcomes compared to the baseline model.
-This is reflected in the final model's accuracy of **0.7** on the test set, demonstrating a clear improvement over the baseline model.
+These enhancements led to better predictive accuracy compared to the baseline model, with a final testing accuracy of **0.7782**, demonstrating slight improvement over the baseline model.